jordanestenanderson/esten.github.io/_projects/hone.md

 		<!--BREAK-->
 		<div class="centered-text aligned-center">
 			<h2>Always Growing</h2>
-			<p>As a growing business, Hone recognized value in continually refining their site.</p>
+			<p>As a growing business, Hone recognized value in an ongoing relationship to continually refine their site.</p>
 		</div>
 		<!--BREAK-->
 	</div>